 What factors can affect the valuation multiple of a website or online business?

 These days, valuation multiples tend to hover around the 36x range, by which I mean 36x monthly earnings (or profit — for an ads/affiliate-based website, very similar).

-But there's a lot of variance.
-In the last week I've seen multiples as low as 17x, and a few higher than 50x!
+But there’s a lot of variability.
+In the last week I’ve seen multiples as low as 17x, and a few higher than 50x!

 So what can affect the valuation multiple of an online business?
 Here are a few things I’ve noticed and learned from speaking to sellers and agents, and also my own intuition.